-We were unable to visit the actual courtroom because it was in use for a succession of moot court trials.
+We were unable to visit the courtroom because it was hosting a moot court trial.
 Since it was not an actual trial, the windows overlooking the area were open and we could peep in.

 The judges represented four countries: the US, UK, USSR and France.
 There were four kinds of indictments:

 Each judge was responsible for considering a specific indictment and most of the indictments were controversial.
 Many felt that every nation had been guilty at some point of "crimes against peace" and "waging wars of aggression."
 "Crimes against humanity" was a new concept.
 The only charge that was generally accepted at the time was war crimes, which began to be codified in the mid-19th century.

 On our way down from the museum we saw a display showing the differences between the courtroom configuration then (L) and now.

 A ground-breaking feature of the trial was admitting motion pictures as evidence.
 The large recessed screen in the back of the courtroom displayed the condition of the concentration camps for the "crimes against humanity" charges.

 Nuremberg was our last stop on the Rhein-Main-Danube Canal.
 Tonight we would cross the European continental divide and descend to the Danube.
 As we left Nuremberg, Dr. Markus Urban presented a lecture on the canal and its predecessors.
 Dr. Urban has written a book in collaboration with Daniel Gürtler, whom we had met earlier in the trip when he gave us a lecture on Bavaria.